sankeer28/Boggle-Solver/README.md

 - **Input:** The game board in Rust will be passed as a reference to an immutable array of string slices – each slice is a row of the board.
 The legal word list will be passed as a reference to an immutable Vector of Strings.
-- **Output:** Your boggle function will return a HashMap, whose keys are the words you’ve found (String) and whose values are Vectors of pair tuples representing character coordinates.
+- **Output:** The Boggle function will return a HashMap, whose keys are the words found (String) and whose values are Vectors of pair tuples representing character coordinates.
 - Documentation for [Vector](https://doc.rust-lang.org/std/vec/struct.Vec.html) and [HashMap](https://doc.rust-lang.org/std/collections/struct.HashMap.html)